MRtrix3/mrtrix3/docs/reference/environment_variables.rst

      :option:`NumberOfThreads` setting in the configuration file, but will be overridden by the ENVVAR ``-nthreads`` command-line option.

+.. envvar:: MRTRIX_PARSE_ONLY

+     Set the command to parse the provided inputs and then quit if it is 1.
+This can be used in the CI of wrapping code, such as the automatically generated Pydra interfaces

 .. envvar:: MRTRIX_PRESERVE_PHILIPS_ISO

      Do not remove the synthetic isotropically-weighted diffusion